brycepollack/cse123-router/README.md

     sr_handlepacket: Determines if the incoming packet is an IP packet or an ARP packet and then delegates to the respective handle functions.

     sr_handleippacket: Determines if the incoming IP packet is destined towards this router's interfaces or not.
 If it is, then checks if it is an ICMP packet and delegates to sr_handleicmppacket if so.
-If it is not, then decrements TTL by 1 and broadcasts ARP request for the next-hop router.
+If it is not, then decrements TTL by 1 and performs a longest prefix match for the next-hop router.
 If TTL is 0 or no next-hop router can be found, sends an ICMP error.
+If TTL is not 0 and next-hop router is found, either look up the next hop router in the ARP cache or broadcast an ARP request.

     sr_handleicmppacket: Determines if the incoming ICMP packet is an echo request.
 If so, sends an ICMP echo reply.